finasilvasantiste/esg_company_search/README.md

 *Note: I recommend this setup to ensure that none of your current local dependencies gets changed/updated inadvertently.
-A docker container ensures isolation and makes it easy to deploy apps regardless of the current machine's setup.*
+A docker container ensures isolation and makes it easy to deploy apps regardless of the current machine's setup.
+(That also makes it easier to deploy on the cloud.)*

 ## Run App
 To run the application, first run the app in the container as explained above,